dmitriyzov/kubernetes-course/README.md

 **Secret** - used to store secret data (passwords, certificates)
 * stored in base64, not plaintext
+* should be preferred over ConfigMap for sensitive data
 * the built-in security mechanism is not enabled by default
+* not fully secure unless you use add'l measures like encryption at rest or tools like HashiCorp Vault

 ## Layers of Abstraction